 7 Amazing Gingerbread Houses to Create with Your Kids

 With the holidays looking a little different this year, the last thing you need is a gingerbread house disaster.
 With these houses as your inspiration and a little patience and precision, there’s no limit to what you and your kids can build together.
-Here, nine gingerbread house ideas to help you think outside the (candy-covered) box.
+Here, seven gingerbread house ideas to help you think outside the (candy-covered) box.

 1. Build One That's Candy-Free